 Professor Eimear Muir-Cochrane is Chair of Nursing (Mental Health) and Adjunct Professor at UniSa.
 Eimear is also a Visiting Professor at City University, London.
-Eimear is a current TEQSA expert and Deputy Chair of the (ANMAC) national Registered Nurse Accreditation Committee.
+Eimear is a current TEQSA expert and an expert member of the Mental Health Professional Online Development Program MHPOD.
 Eimear is currently Associate Editor of the Journal BMC Psychiatry (Social Psychiatry)

-She undertook her mental health nurse training at the Maudsley and Bethlem Hospitals in London in the mid 1980s.
-Eimear has published multiple books, chapters, monographs and papers in mental health since the early 1980s with funded research on seclusion, physical restraint, youth homelessness and absconding.
+She undertook a BSc Hons in Nursing at the University of London, then her mental health nurse training at the Maudsley and Bethlem Hospitals in London in the mid 1980s.
+Eimear has published multiple books, chapters, monographs and papers in mental health since the early 1980s with funded research on seclusion, aggression and violence, physical restraint, youth homelessness and absconding.
 She is passionate about making a difference to patients experiences of psychiatric hospitalisation, to reduce the use of restrictive practices used on patients and to contribute to nursing knowledge in mental health.

 BSc Hons RN (University of London), Grad Dip Adult Ed.
 (UniSa), MNS (Deakin), PhD (RMIT) FACMHN, Credentialled Mental Health Nurse.

 2011 Department of Health SA Nursing and Midwifery Excellence Award for Research

 Citation for Outstanding Contribution to Student Learning

 2000 Inaugural Postgraduate Lecturer of the year (student nominated) UniSa